Can I use Photochromic lenses for driving?

 HOW CAN PHOTOCHROMIC LENSES BE BENEFICIAL FOR DRIVING?

 Disturbing glares caused by road surfaces and headlights during night driving could not be eliminated by photochromic lenses alone.
-This problem is resolved by combining two optical technologies which are polarizing lenses and photochromic lenses (Transitions XTRActive Technology).
+This problem is resolved by combining two optical technologies which are photochromic and polarizing lenses (Transitions XTRActive Technology).
 They both work together to respond to both UV rays and natural light.
 Moreover, this combined technique works wonders in different scenarios during daylight.
-Some types of Photochromic lenses also protect eyes from harmful blue light emitted from mobile phones and other similar gadgets.
+Some types of lenses also protect eyes from harmful blue light emitted from mobile phones and other similar gadgets.
 Check Here.

 No Comments